Last Updated on September 11, 2024 by Maged kamel

 Content of lecture.

-We’ll talk about the dead load and live load as well as the associated tables with the allowed live load and dead load values.
-Next, how to create a load combination.
+We’ll discuss the dead load and live load and the associated tables with the allowed live load and dead load values.
+Next, we’ll learn how to create a load combination.

-Two approaches will be employed: the first will make use of the LRFD coefficients.
-The acronym for load factor resistance design is LRFD.
+Two approaches will be employed.
+The first will use the LRFD coefficients.
+LRFD stands for load factor resistance design.

-We shall simultaneously increase the dead loads and live loads in this design strategy.
+In this design strategy, we shall simultaneously increase the dead loads and live loads.
 We are going to lessen the element’s strength.
-As we shall see later, we will have strength reduction factors dependent on the kinds of acting forces and moments.
+As we shall see later, strength reduction factors will depend on the kinds of acting forces and moments.

 The acceptable strength design is shortened to ASD.
 This design approach is a variation of the working stress or factor of safety.
 To determine the allowed stress in that working design method, the yield stress was multiplied by a safety factor.